 The purpose of this standard as it relates to GOPs is to ensure TOP directives are complied with so long as they do not violate safety, equipment, or regulatory or statutory requirements.
 If a GOP is unable to follow a TOP directive they are to inform the TOP immediately of such.
-It directs the TOP to issue directives and as such the TOP may provide special requirements for dispersed power producing resources for its unique capabilities.
-The SDT recommends that Project 2014-3 provide direction for a dispersed power producing resource to be only reported at the aggregate facility level.
+It directs the TOP to issue directives and as such the TOP may provide special requirements for dispersed power producinggeneration resources for its unique capabilities.
+Note that while this standard is adopted by the NERC BOT, this standard was included in the proposed remand by FERC and is subject to revision as part of Project 2014 03 - Revisions to TOP and IRO Standards.
+The SDT recommends that Project 2014-3 provide direction for a dispersed power producinggeneration resource to be only reported at the aggregate facility level.
 If TOP-001-1a R7 is reintroduced, then the recommendation provided above should be included in their efforts.

-4.11.3 TOP-002-2.1b - Normal Operations Planning
+5.51.34.11.3 TOP-002-2.1b - Normal Operations Planning26

 This TOP standard has five requirements applied to GOPs.
-Several modifications are recommended below, and the SDT recommends that the most effective and efficient way to accomplish this is through modification of the Applicability Section of this standard.
+Several modifications are recommended below, and the SDT recommends that the most effective and efficient way to accomplish this is through modification of the Applicability section Section of this standard.

-The purpose of requirement R3 as it relates to GOPs is to ensure a GOP's current day, next-day and seasonal operations are coordinated with its host BAs and TSP.
+The purpose of requirement R3 as it relates to GOPs is to ensure a GOP's current day, next-day and seasonal operations are coordinated with its Host-host BAs and TSP.
 This requirement relates to planned operations at a generator and does not include unplanned operations such as forced or emergency operations.
-The SDT recommends that this requirement be applied at the aggregate Facility level for dispersed power producing resources.
-For example, forecasting available MW at the aggregated Facility level is currently one method used.
-The SDT does not see any reliability gap in that would prompt this team to apply R3 to any point less than the dispersed power resource aggregated Facility level.
-The SDT has not found or been made aware of a reliability gap that would prompt this team to apply R3 to any point less than the dispersed power resource aggregated Facility level modification to the applicability of this requirement.
+The SDT recommends that this requirement be applied at the aggregate facilityFacility level for dispersed power producing resources.
+For example, forecasting available MW at the aggregated facilityFacility level is currently one method used.
+The SDT does not see any reliability gap in that would prompt this team to apply R3 to any point less than the dispersed power resource aggregated facilityFacility level.

+The SDT has not found or been made aware of a reliability gap that would prompt this team to apply R3 to any point less than the dispersed power resource aggregated facilityFacility level and recommends such modification to the applicability of this requirement.

 The purpose of requirement R13 as it relates to GOPs is to ensure Real Power and Reactive Power capabilities are verified as requested by the BA and TOP.
 The SDT believes a modification to the applicability of this requirement is necessary for dispersed power producing resources.
-The SDT is recommending that this requirement be applied at the aggregate Facility level for dispersed power producing resources for the following reasons:
+The SDT is recommending that this requirement be applied at the aggregate facilityFacility level for dispersed power producing resources for the following reasons: